vinayteki95/devops-from-home/README.md

 ## Conclusion:

 The idea is straightforward here.
 The **transition** from being a sysadmin or a developer to a DevOps engineer is in itself the primary skill a DevOps engineer possesses.
 Learning a new technology takes a day or few to master it whereas it takes an organisation to technologically scale and mature to produce a DevOps engineer.

+Comments

+- Drew those flow diagrams in [draw.io](https://www.draw.io)

+- One can skim through some profiles on [Toptal](https://www.toptal.com/devops) to see their journeys